 Secure communities with strong ties are important, but Labour’s tradition is richer than this- equality, justice, democracy and liberty need to be woven into the fabric.
 I have written this response to inspire debate within the Labour Party and to create discourse about future direction of policy.

 Labour lost the election in 2010, and I am pleased that we are now having the chance to debate the Party’s next moves.
 I hope that my critique of Politics of Paradox will provoke a discussion about the ideas I have presented and encourage others to add their views.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.